 I love working with my hands and the repetitive rhythm of the individual stitches.
 I also enjoy collecting beads and incorporating them into my work.
-Harvesting and preparing materials to perfection are also important aspects of my work, as is knowing of the historical context from which woven items evolve.
+The natural materials I usually use are yellow cedar bark and agave fiber.
+Harvesting and preparing materials to perfection are important aspects of my work, as is knowing of the historical and cultural context from which woven items evolved.

 Place is important to me.
 The Southeast Alaska landscape of islands, forest and sea of the temperate coastal rainforest.
 The Guatemalan highland region of remote villages, vibrant markets and colorful clothing.
 The University of Washington Medical Center, where I was a “resident” for six months while my husband recovered from an emergency liver transplant.
 These are where my influences, inspirations and narratives have evolved, and been translated into fiber art.
 My work gives me purpose, healing and balance.

 *To see a list of instructors see Master Weavers.